fwilde/pyadv2/README.md

 Advanced Python Course
 ----------------------

-This (two day) seminar was held at the university of Greifswald.
+This seminar was held at the university of Greifswald.
 The course materials can be used for independent self-study.

 ## Requirements